 Walk with a guide through the ‘living’ open air museum, with a ‘collection’ consisting of houses, public gardens, shops, parks, squares and streets.
 From 1951 onwards, Amsterdam’s first City Garden outside the Ring Railway, Slotermeer, was built here.Read more

 Museum houses abound along the canals in the centre of Amsterdam, but you can also get a glimpse of life in Amsterdam in the 1950s outside the city’s centre.
-At the Freek Oxstraat 27-house in Slotermeer you can experience how people lived in a modern family house in the 1950s.Read more
+At the Freek Oxstraat 27 in Slotermeer in New West you can experience how people lived in a modern family house in the 1950s.Read more

-The Van Eesteren Museum on the Burgemeester de Vlugtlaan opened its doors in October 2010.
+The Van Eesteren Museum at the Burgemeester de Vlugtlaan 125 opened its doors in October 2010.
+Until July 2017 it was open at this adress.
 The building was built in 1966 as the third municipal home and industrial school under commission of the Town Planning Department of the City of Amsterdam.Read more

 The Van Eesteren Museum is run by a big group of enthusiastic volunteers, supported by a small group of staff and freelancers.
 New volunteers are always welcomed.